JasXSL/VibHub-Client/README.md

        key_mgmt=WPA-PSK
 }
 </pre>
+6. **Create a new file** on the boot drive and name it `ssh` **No file extension**, this will enable the SSH server by default.
-6. Eject the drive and plug it into your pi, then connect the power cord to start it up.
+7. Eject the drive and plug it into your pi, then connect the power cord to start it up.
 Boot will take a minute or two.

 Footnotes:
 * There are other ways of setting up the wifi, but this lets you do it before even the first boot.
 Just use google.